Guttz/openapi-weather-app-server/README.md

-# Loadsmart Weather Application
+# OpenAPI Weather Application
-This is the backend for a weather web application/coding task for Loadsmart.
-It's a Flask based application with a SQL Database, the interface between the two is made with SQLAlchemy, a ORM(Object Relational Mapping) tool for python.
+This is a Flask based application with a SQL Database, the interface between the two is made with SQLAlchemy, a ORM(Object Relational Mapping) tool for python.
 This app was published with Open API, so there's an Endpoint for documentation/api console.

 ## Requirements
 - Python 3.6.7+